-- Approval of the Global Environmental Policy. - Approval of the Environmental Plan 2018-2022, with actions, monitoring indicators and global objectives to strengthen environmental and climate change governance, reduce greenhouse gas emissions, promote renewable gas and the circular economy, protect biodiversity and develop natural capital. - Recognition of Naturgy by CDP as a world leader for its action against climate change (2018 A List), the only Spanish energy company awarded this recognition. - Application for closure of all coal-fired power stations. - Growth of renewable power with low or zero emission. - Development of renewable gas projects. - Promotion of sustainable mobility. - Extension of the biodiversity actions and plans.
+- Approval of the Global Environmental Policy. - Approval of the Environmental Plan 2018-2022, with actions, monitoring indicators and global objectives to strengthen environmental and climate change governance, reduce greenhouse gas emissions, promote renewable gas and the circular economy, protect biodiversity and develop natural capital. - Recognition of Naturgy by CDP as a world leader for its action against climate change (A 2018 List), the only Spanish energy company awarded this recognition. - Application for closure of all coal-fired power stations. - Growth of renewable power with low or zero emission. - Development of renewable gas projects. - Promotion of sustainable mobility. - Extension of the biodiversity actions and plans. - Progress in the certification of new environmental management systems pursuant to the ISO 14001. - Implementation in the gas distribution network in Spain of a new, more precise methodology for estimating methane emissions in networks based on a calculation by events, in accordance with the future European standard.